Handbook Detail Page

 Discipline for Offenses: All misbehavior on school buses and at bus stops is serious because it can affect students’ safety and well-being.

-The parent/guardian also may reimburse the school district contractor for repairing any damage to a school bus or other property.
-The student may be banned from riding a school bus or attending school until the district contractor has been paid in full for costs of repairs.
+The parent/guardian also may reimburse the school District contractor for repairing any damage to a school bus or other property.
+The student may be banned from riding a school bus or attending school until the District contractor has been paid in full for costs of repairs.

 Steps in school bus discipline procedure